-3.4.5.2.
-Provision of energy and electrification to low-income housing
+3.4.5.2 Low-income energy services

-The cost of energy is a major burden on the finances of low-income households and the effects of energy poverty are associated with numerous negative social, environmental and economic impacts.
-Considerations for the energy and human settlements nexus should be on enabling better access to the current provision for affordable energy services via the lifeline tariff and free basic electricity (FBE) allowance.
-With settlements in the low-income households, unfolding in an ad hoc manner (including informal settlements and backyarding) energy provision needs to be tailored in response to the specific challenges and conditions across these sectors.

-In addition to the FBE, the national Free Basic Alternative Energy (FBAE) Policy encourages municipalities to provide a minimum level of subsidised alternative energy where there is no electrification.
-Alternative energy services to the provision of grid electricity, such as LPG and solar energy, should be considered in cases where grid electricity connection is not possible to reduce fire risks, enhance community wellbeing and health, and improve climate resilience.
+The cost of energy is a major burden on the finances of low-income households and the effects of energy poverty are associated with numerous negative societal impacts such as health, increased risk of fire, electrocution, diminished education, lack of access to digital communication and linked economic opportunities.
+The provision of housing should not be separated from the provision and safe use of affordable, clean and safe energy services.
+The provision of a minimum level of energy services to the poor/indigent households should be included in the City's basket of basic services and this should extend to informal housing, which for one reason or another cannot be electrified with access to free basic electricity.
+The national Free Basic Alternative Energy (FBAE) Policy encourages municipalities to provide a minimum level of subsidised alternative energy where there is no electrification.
+Alternative energy services to the provision of grid electricity such as LPG and solar water heaters should be considered in cases where the provision of this alternative energy is more cost effective, reduces fire risks and improves climate resilience.
 Education regarding the safety of electrical appliances and infrastructure and electricity tariffs and subsidies is an important aspect in reducing energy poverty and its effects.